sillyfrog/BGGManager/README.md

 # Updating

 The latest release requires some updates to the DB, and this data will need to be back filled.
-To do this, change to the updates directory `cd updates` and then run the `./v1-update.py` script.
+To do this, simply run the `./upgradedb.py` script.

+# Development

+I have done all my development in `vscode`, and there is a `.devcontainer` configured.
+To use this, copy the `devconfig-sample.json` to the root directory as `config.json`, and update your BGG username and password.
+After you run the _Reopen in Container_ command in vscode, open a terminal, and run the `run-dev-server` script.
+This will create the required tables, and start the flask server, and keep it running in a loop should it crash etc. You should also run `updategames.py` at least once to populate the DB with some data for testing.